taotcis-chain/binder/README.md

 The **"famine"** aspect is not the result of natural scarcity, but rather a calculated and deceptive method of mass killing.
 Operations masquerading as food assistance programs are deployed to eliminate the poor and homeless, turning humanitarian aid into a weapon against the vulnerable.

 The element of **"death"** is executed through equally insidious and horrific tactics.
-It includes the elimination of mourners—targeted individuals or groups drawn into mass killing operations disguised as funeral services—trans- forming sacred rituals into tools of execution.
+It includes the elimination of mourners—targeted individuals or groups drawn into mass killing operations disguised as funeral services—transforming sacred rituals into tools of execution.
 Additionally, a large-scale extermination is planned through the aerial bombing of a predominantly African-American residential area, underscoring a brutal and deliberate act of racial genocide.

 ### Targeted Groups